Mystery Case Files: Crossfade (2020)

-Completing the Bonus Chapter in The Harbinger reveals a short cutscene, revealing a potential title for the next game in the series, perhaps continuing on the Ravenhearst story.
-Crossfade is the 22nd installment of the series and was released on November 25, 2020.
+Mystery Case Files: Crossfade is the 22nd installment of the series.
+The game was released in November 2020.

 Incident at Pendle Tower (2021)

 Mystery Case Files: Incident at Pendle Tower is the 23rd installment of the series.
-The game was released on November 23, 2021.
+The game was released in November 2021.

 The Last Resort (2022)

 Mystery Case Files: The Last Resort is the 24th installment of the series.
-The full version was released on November 22nd, 2022.
+The game was released in November 2022.

 The Dalimar Legacy (2023)

 Mystery Case Files: The Dalimar Legacy is the 25th installment of the series.
-The full version was released on March 16, 2023.
+The game was released in March 2023.

+A Crime in Reflection (2023)

+Mystery Case Files: A Crime in Reflection is the 26th installment of the series.
+The game was released in November 2023.

+The Riddle of Mrs. Bishop (2024)

+Mystery Case Files: The Riddle of Mrs. Bishop is the 27th installment of the series, and was released on November 26, 2024.

+House That Love Built (2025)

+Mystery Case Files: House That Love Built will be the 28th installment of the series.
+The beta version was available for download for Big Fish Game Club members in June 2025 while the full game is scheduled to be released on November 25, 2025.
+The game revisits the Charles Dalimar / Ravenhearst story arc and also features Angelica Morgan from previous games The Dalimar Legacy (2023) and The Riddle of Mrs Bishop (2025).
+The game is published by GrandMa Studios.

-Spin-off Games
+Spin-off games

 Agent X (2008)

-Mystery Case Files: Agent X was released on April 14, 2008, and is the first title in the Mystery Case Files franchise to be released for a portable device.
+Mystery Case Files: Agent X was released in April 2008, and is the first title in the Mystery Case Files franchise to be released for a portable device.
 Mystery Case Files: Agent X is only usable by Glu Mobile capable-cellphones.

 MillionHeir (2008)

-Mystery Case Files: MillionHeir was released on September 8, 2008, and is the second game in the Mystery Case Files franchise to be released for a portable device.
-Mystery Case Files: MillionHeir requires a Nintendo DS system and was published by Nintendo.
+Mystery Case Files: MillionHeir was released in September 2008, and is the second game in the Mystery Case Files franchise to be released for a portable device.
+Mystery Case Files: MillionHeir was released exclusively for the Nintendo DS system and was published by Nintendo.

 The Malgrave Incident (2011)

-Mystery Case Files: The Malgrave Incident was released on June 27, 2011, and is the second game in the Mystery Case Files franchise to be published by Nintendo.
+Mystery Case Files: The Malgrave Incident was released in June 2011, and is the second game in the Mystery Case Files franchise to be published by Nintendo.
 Mystery Case Files: The Malgrave Incident is playable for the Wii.

 Spirits of Blackpool (2013)

-Mystery Case Files: Spirits of Blackpool was released on October 24, 2013, and is the first title in the Mystery Case Files franchise to be published for iOS.
+Mystery Case Files: Spirits of Blackpool was released in October 2013, and is the first title in the Mystery Case Files franchise to be published for iOS.
 It was first released on the Canadian App Store and is playable for the Apple iPad.
+It was not released outside of Canada and was taken off the App Store.